kallehed/Advent-of-code-2024/README.md

 For some reason Jai has pointer arithmatic, so if you have `asd: *[2]int` (pointer to an array of 2 ints), you can't do `asd[0] = 2`, because that will do it like c, it will index into the 'array' of arrays.
 This is bad and annoying, cuz you have to do `asd.*[0]` instead...
 Not great for refactoring! ~ Odin does this right.

+Fortran has real 1950's style, and if you can't handle it, though luck